RRFC is fully functional during the current Coronavirus public health crisis. Find out how.close X

 MUSIC PRODUCING CAREERS IN THE MUSIC BUSINESSMusic recording these days is usually a collaboration between the artist, the audio engineer and the music producer.
 When everything is going smoothly, the music producer’s job is easy.
 However, that is rarely the case in the real world, and this is where the music producer needs to shine.
-In the real world there are normally budgetary limits on studio time, artists who keep messing up their tracks, and equipment glitches and studio gremlins that pop up at the most inopportune times.
+In the real world, there are normally budgetary limits on studio time, artists who keep messing up their tracks, and equipment glitches and studio gremlins that pop up at the most inopportune times.
 It is at these times that the music producer needs to be a problem solver and a decision maker, because bottom line, the producer is responsible for the finished music track.
 Needless to say, the better the artist and recording engineer, the less work there is to do for the music producer.
 While the exact role of a music producer will change from project to project, there are certain skills that every music producer should possess.
 The Recording Connection audio engineering and music producing course has been designed from the ground up to establish and enhance this skill set by putting you in real recording sessions where all of these skills will be called upon.